Spangled Emperor (2020)

 Stock Structure

-Genetic studies have demonstrated homogeneous genetic characteristics across broad spatial scales (10–1 500 km) throughout the distribution of Spangled Emperor in Western Australian [Johnson et al. 1993].
+Genetic studies have demonstrated homogeneous genetic characteristics across broad spatial scales (10–1,500 km) throughout the distribution of Spangled Emperor in Western Australian [Johnson et al. 1993].
 Analysis of fine-scale patterns using high resolution micro-satellite markers, however, has found that juveniles exhibit fine-scale genetic autocorrelation, which declines with age [Berry et al. 2012].
 This implies both larval cohesion and limited juvenile dispersal prior to maturity, primarily in the vicinity of the Ningaloo Marine Park [Berry et al. 2012].
 Hydrodynamic modelling indicated that Spangled Emperor larvae were likely to be transported hundreds of kilometres, easily accounting for the observed gene flow, despite relatively restricted adult dispersal [Berry et al. 2012].
 As such, Spangled Emperor are considered to comprise a single biological stock in at least Western Australia.
 However, there is limited mixing of adult Spangled Emperor.
-Further, management arrangements are mediated in a way that harmonises with the spatial patterns of exploitation.
-This indicates that in Western Australia, Spangled Emperor comprise separate management units.
+Given the absence of any discrete genetic structure, there is insufficient evidence to suggest revision of current management boundaries.
+Hence, the current boundaries that designate separate management units are deemed appropriate if adequate levels of adult biomass are maintained, as declines in one stock may have broader implications for the population network given the broader connectivity.

 There is a high likelihood that these population characteristics (extensive gene flow, limited adult movement) are shared across each of the jurisdictions.
 Low genetic subdivision between northwest Western Australia and the Great Barrier Reef suggests gene flow is likely to be high between these regions [Berry et al. 2012].
 There is possibly one genetic stock in Australia, however, improved stock delineation work is required in jurisdictions outside Western Australia.

-Here, assessment of stock status is presented at the management unit level—West Coast, Gascoyne, Pilbara, Kimberley (Western Australia); Gulf of Carpentaria, East Coast (Queensland); and New South Wales; and at the jurisdictional level—Northern Territory.
+Here, assessment of stock status is presented at the management unit level—West Coast, Gascoyne, Pilbara, Kimberley (Western Australia); Gulf of Carpentaria (Queensland), East Coast (Queensland); and New South Wales; and at the jurisdictional level—Northern Territory.

 Stock Status